 - In the Notification settings tab, choose whether you want to be notified on every run or every time there is a change and then add your email address or choose another way to be contacted.

 - Choose any specific filter settings under the Metadata filters tab or leave them as default.
+You can monitor CPQ and Vlocity changes as well as regular metadata.

 - Click Save.